 Now ask those same lawyers to name other ethical rules that may also apply to fee billing and you would probably get mostly puzzled looks.
 For based upon my own experience in counseling scores of lawyers over the years on ethical issues involved in fee billing, I doubt that 1 in 100 lawyers could correctly name another ethical rule, let alone several other ethical rules, that might also apply to their billing for fees and costs.

 So what are the other attorney ethical rules that apply to billing for fees and costs?
 Most can be found in ABA Standing Comm.
 On Ethics and Prof. Resp., Formal Op.
 93-379 (1993) “Billing for Professional Fees, Disbursements and Other Costs.”
-At page 4 of this opinion is a discussion of the various RPCs that may be implicated in legal billing.
+The Opinion discusses the various Rules of Prof. Conduct (RPC) that govern all attorney conduct and may be implicated in legal billing.
 They include among others,

 - Rule 1.1 Competence